On the periodic decompositions of multidimensional configurations: Introduction

 \section{Introduction}

-We work with $d$-dimensional configurations $c\in \A^{\Z^d}$, that is, colorings of the $d$-dimensional integer grid $\Z^d$ with a finite set of colors $\A$ --- where $d$ is any positive integer.
+We work mostly with $d$-dimensional configurations $c\in \A^{\Z^d}$, that is, colorings of the $d$-dimensional integer grid $\Z^d$ with a non-empty finite set of colors $\A$ --- where $d$ is any positive integer.
 In this paper we assume that $\A \subseteq \Z$.
-We consider configurations $c$ that have non-trivial annihilators meaning that some non-trivial linear combination of translated copies of $c$ is the zero function.
-It is known that such configurations can be decomposed to sums of finitely many periodic functions \cite{fullproofs} --- we will refer to this result as the periodic decomposition theorem.
+We consider configurations $c$ that have non-trivial annihilators meaning that a non-trivial $\Z$-linear combination of some finitely many translated copies of $c$ is the zero function.
+It is known that such configurations can be decomposed to sums of finitely many periodic functions \cite{fullproofs} --- we will refer to this result as the periodic decomposition theorem (Theorem \ref{thm: decomposition theorem}).
 In this paper we show that under some additional assumptions the periodic decomposition theorem can be improved.
 We prove two different improvements of the periodic decomposition theorem.

-In our considerations we apply an algebraic approach to multidimensional symbolic dynamics which was developed in \cite{icalp} to make progress in the famous still open Nivat's conjecture \cite{Nivat} which links periodicity and sufficiently small rectangular pattern complexity.
+In our considerations we apply an algebraic approach to multidimensional symbolic dynamics which was developed in \cite{icalp, fullproofs} to make progress in the famous still open Nivat's conjecture \cite{Nivat} which links periodicity and sufficiently small rectangular pattern complexity.
 It is a two-dimensional generalization of the Morse-Hedlund theorem \cite{morse-hedlund}.
 In the algebraic approach $d$-dimensional configurations are represented as formal power series with integer coefficients in $d$ variables.
 An annihilator of a configuration is then a Laurent polynomial such that its formal product with the power series presenting the configuration is the zero power series.
 A periodizer of a configuration is a Laurent polynomial such that its formal product with the power series presenting the configuration is strongly periodic, that is, it has $d$ linearly independent period vectors.